 I hope that the recipes and information will make the feeding journey of your little and big kids a lot more enjoyable.

 You are also welcome to join and interact with our growing community where helpful tips and more recipe combinations which may not feature here are shared (Join us on FB Fan Club and Instagram).
 Our newsletter is also there for you to get new recipes and other important information, giveaways from a sponsor and more.
-Add your email and join our mailing list (you can find it on the sidebar or below a recipe, for example here)
+Add your email and join our mailing list (you can find it on the sidebar or below a recipe)

 Your comments and feedback on any of my recipes or topics will be much appreciated.
 If you’ve got any question or tip about a recipe, then a comment under that recipe would definitely get my attention.

 While at it, don’t forget that I offer services on the platform that will be of benefit to you or your business, your friend, your employer and acquaintances.
 So, spread the word please.

-Give me kitchen chores along with the best upright vacuum rather than other house chores i will do it gladly.
-I also like fiddling and learning things by myself (cake decoration is my new fave and you can view my cakes here.)
+Give me kitchen chores rather than other house chores i will do it gladly.
+I also like fiddling and learning things by myself (cake decoration is my new fave).
 I like experimenting with food a lot and i bet you they all turn out great…ok, a few bads 😉

 I have always been of the belief that food is whatever you make of it and you can always ‘conjure’ something up even when you have an almost empty cupboard.
 I want to share my passion with other mums and widen the nutritious food choices for their kids.